SripriyaPKulkarni/playwright-network-response-demo/readme.md

 # Playwright - Typescript Integrated with TestMu AI

-This is the repository created as part of integrating LambdaTest Cloud with Playwright-Typescript.
+This is the repository created as part of integrating TestMu AI Cloud with Playwright-Typescript.

 ## Prerequisites
 1. Node JS